Trafficking in Persons (TIP)

 Air transport delivers huge social and economic benefits.
 Unfortunately, air services are also misused by criminals who profit from the trade in humans.

-Trafficking of persons (TIP) is the fastest growing and second largest criminal industry in the world.
+Trafficking in persons (TIP) is the fastest growing and second largest criminal industry in the world.
 An

 ILO & UNODC report (pdf)